raffaelezullo/tracemore/README.md

 ## Usage
 ### Joining two MPTCP flows
 The 1st test shows a real multipath communication between our host and a MPTCP server.
 MPTCP connection is established on the first flow (MP_CAPABLE Syn, MP_CAPABLE Ack) on one TCP flow and MPTCP data is actually sent on this flow and Acked at TCP and MPTCP level (DSS, DSS Ack), then a new flow originated from a different source port joins the existing connection (MP_JOIN Syn -> MP_JOIN Syn Ack).
-The test is designed in this way for two reasons: i) without exchanging a well formed DSS packet MPTCP stack doesn't accept new flows so MP_JOIN couldn't be tested; ii) middleboxes can be transparent to TCP Options on Syn packet but then interfere with the same Option on the following packets.
+The test is designed in this way for two reasons: i) without exchanging a well formed DSS packet MPTCP stack doesn\'t accept new flows so MP_JOIN couldn\'t be tested; ii) middleboxes can be transparent to TCP Options on Syn packet but then interfere with the same Option on the following packets.

 ```markdown
  0:  192.168.42.7   [TCP Syn] TCP::SourcePort(24d2)  TCP::Option_MPTCP(00811000000000000000)